marielllup/data_web_page/README.md

 # 📊 Unemployment Index in Italy — Interactive Data Visualization

-This project is an interactive web application that visualizes unemployment trends in Italy using official ISTAT data.
+This project is an interactive data web page that visualizes unemployment trends in Italy using official ISTAT data.
 The interface allows users to switch between two perspectives:

 - **Unemployment by territory in 2023**